 You will also need to enter some type of relevant keyword to make sure that you get a list of results when doing this search.
 In this example, the blue arrow shows that the keyword "literature" has been entered.
 Ideally, using this type of keyword will mean that you find items that in some way talk about literature or are a piece of literature.

 You may also limit your search by language; meaning, the language the book has been published in.
 It's not highlighted in the example to the right, but section below "location" gives you the option to limit your language of material.

 The image on the right shows you the information for one of the books which was found when doing the search shown in step #2.
 What you can tell from this image is that this book is in English, was authored by 6 people, and was published in 1525 (look at line of information next to "Published").
 More information is also listed under the "Holdings" tab (light green box).
 What we see is that the item is in the "Special Collections General and Rare" Library and it has a call # of PA8360 J6 H63 1525 (green arrow).

 So great, now that you've found a book you want to see, how do you actually get your hands on the item?

-Since the majority of Special Collections items are in a storage facility off-campus, it's important that you plan in advance coming to the library to look at these older and rare items.
+Since the majority of Special Collections Research Center items are in a storage facility off-campus, it's important that you plan in advance coming to the library to look at these older and rare items.
 Once you find an item you want to see in person, you'll want to use the "Request This" button (red arrow) listed next to the item in the catalog.
-Once you click on the button, you'll be taken to a page where you can request that this item be sent over to the Special Collections Reading Room located on the 8th of the Hatcher Graduate Library.
+Once you click on the button, you'll be taken to a page where you can request that this item be sent over to the Special Collections Research Center (Hatcher library building).
 You'll get an email telling you the item is ready for you when it arrives.
-Once it does arrive, you can go up to the 8th floor any time the Special Collections Library is open (hours can be found on the main Special Collections Library page).
+Once it does arrive, you can go up to the Special Collections Research Center during open hours (hours can be found on the main Special Collections Research Center page).